The Politics of Education:

 By Scott London

-As the landmark report A Nation at Risk boldly put it, "The educational foundations of our society are presently being eroded by a rising tide of mediocrity that threatens our very future as a nation and as a people."
+"The educational foundations of our society are presently being eroded by a rising tide of mediocrity that threatens our very future as a nation and as a people," as the landmark report A Nation at Risk boldly put it.

-Over the past two decades or more, Barber has earned a reputation as one of the most eloquent and forceful commentators on American public life.
-As the author of Strong Democracy, The Conquest of Politics, and the bestseller Jihad vs. McWorld, he has been described as one of the nation's leading public intellectuals.
+Over the past two decades or more, Barber has earned a reputation as one of the most eloquent and forceful commentators on American society.
+As the author of Strong Democracy, The Conquest of Politics, and the bestseller Jihad vs. McWorld, he has been called one of the nation's leading public intellectuals.

 Benjamin Barber teaches at the University of Maryland where he is the Gershon and Carol Kekst Professor of Civil Society.
 At the time of the interview, his book An Aristocracy of Everyone had just been published.